agnurva/DataSingularity/content/post/An-Introduction-to-Data-Visualization-part1.md

 I have taken most of the above extracts from Wikipedia and used Bokeh Visualization to recreate this amazing piece of work.
 Please check the reference section for more details.

 I hope with this blog I have provided a glimpse of how important Visualization is when analysing data.
 In my subsequent posts I will try and recreate few other famous visualizations.
-By the end of this introductory series I wish to expose the audience to what little I know about the art and science of Visualization.
+By the end of this 3 part introductory series I wish to expose the audience to what little I know about the art and science of Visualization.

 ### References
 [Anscombe's Quartet - Wikipedia](https://en.wikipedia.org/wiki/Anscombe%27s_quartet)

 [Recreation of Visualization using Bokeh](https://github.com/agnurva/WorkingDirectoryBackup/blob/master/Anscombe_Quartet.ipynb)